Link Search Menu Expand Document

 Nathan Lambert

 How to approach post-training for AI applications, a tutorial presented at NeurIPS 2024 by Nathan Lambert.
-It is discussed in From Testing to Training.
+It is discussed in From Testing to Tuning.
 See also this Interconnects post.

 NIST Risk Management Framework